Connect, Grow & Serve with us

 1400 N. Lafayette St., Denver, CO or Online

-Join us on Sunday at 10:30am, in person or online.
+Join us on Sunday at 9:15 AM or 11 AM, in person or online.

 No sign-up is required to attend in person.
-At this time, masks are optional but highly encouraged for those who might have been exposed, might be at higher risk for severe illness, or have weakened immune systems.
+At this time, masks are optional but highly encouraged for those who have been exposed, are at higher risk for severe illness, or have weakened immune systems.

 Our service is on Youtube and Zoom (meeting ID is 466-677-668 and the password is 454623).